Accelerated Nursing Site in Baltimore

 - MedStar Health

-While our nursing program will keep you busy studying as well as attending labs and clinical rotations, if you become a transplant to the area you’ll find yourself charmed by the attractions Charm City has to offer, including:
+While our accelerated nursing program will keep you busy studying and attending labs and clinical rotations, if you become a transplant to the area you’ll find yourself charmed by the attractions that Charm City has to offer, including: